-Nowadays, cloud security is one of the most crucial parameters for users due to the increasing number of security threats.
-It is, therefore, necessary to take certain steps regarding IAM policies to ensure the security of your deployed AWS resources.
+The growing number of security threats have made cloud security one of the most crucial parameters for users.
+Therefore, it is necessary to take certain steps regarding Identity and Access Management (IAM) policies to ensure the security of your deployed AWS resources.

-An inline policy is a policy that is attached with an IAM identity (such as a user, group, or role).
-Inline policies are the inherent part of the identity associated.
-It is upto the user when will be the created policy is embedded in a identity, either when identity is created or later.
+An inline policy is one that is attached with an IAM identity (such as a user, group, or role).
+Inline policies are the inherent part of the associated identity.
+It is up to the user as to when will the created policy be embedded in a identity, during creation of the identity or after that.

-An IAM policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
-User manage access in AWS by creating policies and attaching them to IAM identities (users, group of users, or roles) or AWS resources.
+An IAM policy is a feature in AWS that is associated with an identity or resource to define the permissions for the said identity or resource.
+Users manage access in AWS by creating policies and attaching them to IAM identities (users, group of users, or roles) or AWS resources.

-There are three different types of IAM policies available, i.e., Managed Policies, Customer Managed Policies and Inline Policies.
+There are three different types of IAM policies available — Managed Policies, Customer Managed Policies, and Inline Policies.

-Managed Policies are created and managed by AWS while Customer Managed Policies, as the name suggests, are standalone policies that are managed by users in their respective AWS account.
+Managed Policies are created and managed by AWS while Customer Managed Policies, as the name suggests, are standalone policies that are managed by users in their respective AWS accounts.

-Inline policy is an IAM policy which is actually embedded within the identity.
-Don’t forget that there is strick one-on-one relationship between the entity and the policy.
+Inline policy is an IAM policy that is actually embedded within the identity.
+Don’t forget that there is strict one-on-one relationship between the entity and the policy.

-It is recommended to use managed policies instead of inline policy.
-This is because managed policies allow reusability.
+Managed Policies are recommended over Inline Policy.
+This is because managed policies are reusable.
 Managed policies can be implemented as versions.

-A new change to existing policy creates a new version which is useful to compare changes.
-More advantages of managed policies over inline policies include versioning and rolling back, delegating permission management, etc.
+A new change to an existing policy creates a new version that is useful in comparing changes.
+More advantages of managed policies over inline policies include — versioning, roll back, delegating permission management etc.